manumaticx/Ti.DrawerLayout/README.md

 ## Development

 Contributions are very welcome.
 If you are able to fix bugs or want to add features to the module, please refer to the [official module development guide](http://docs.appcelerator.com/platform/latest/#!/guide/Android_Module_Development_Guide).
-You can build the module with `ant` as described there.
+You can build the module with `appc` as described there.
 You can also use `grunt build` here.
 For distribution a new version, please update the version number in `package.json` and run `grunt`.
 It will update the version number in manifest and readme.
-The it builds the new version and installs it globally with `gittio`.
+Then it builds the new version and installs it globally with `gittio`.

 ## License